British Library Philatelic Collections: Description

-Principal collections
+Holdings of the British Library Philatelic Collections

+This table has been compiled using David R. Beech Guide to Philatelic Research at the British Library.
+London: 2019 and the catalogue of the British Library Philatelic Collections available on the 'Find an Archive' platform accessible via the National Archives 'Discovery' database.

 Selected notable items

 The Collections include a unique proof sheet of 26 Revenue 1765 Newspaper and Pamphlet one penny impressions showing the registration certificate, held in the Board of Inland Revenue Stamping Department Archive.
-These were issued to apply the Stamp Act of 1765 intended to raise taxes to fund the defence of the American Colonies from the French.
+These were issued to apply the Stamp Act 1765 intended to raise taxes to fund the defence of the American Colonies from the French.
 The tax applied to legal documents, licences, newspapers, pamphlets and almanacs in the American Colonies, Quebec, Nova Scotia, Newfoundland, Florida, the Bahamas and the West Indian Islands.
 The taxes resulted in public protest and rioting.
 The tax was abandoned after a few months due to its unpopularity but the political damage contributed to the War of Independence in 1775.

 The largest object in the British Library is the Perkins D cylinder press developed by Jacob Perkins and patented in 1819.
 This press was one of several used to print the first postage stamps of Great Britain and Ireland which were issued in 1840.
 The press was used for printing many early stamps for British Colonial territories from 1853 including for Cape of Good Hope, Ceylon, Mauritius, St Helena, Trinidad, Western Australia, Ionian Islands, New Brunswick, New South Wales, New Zealand and Victoria.

 The £1 stamp issued in Jamaica (1956–1958) in the reign of King George VI shows Tobacco Growing and Cigar Making.
 The first stamp for Queen Elizabeth II was to be in the same design (chocolate and violet) but was abandoned after printing.
 There are only seven examples in existence.

 The cover of the British Library pocket guide Treasures in Focus - Stamps features the 1913 King George V seahorse master dye proof, part of the Harrison Collection.
 The engraver, J.A.C.
 Harrison, took proofs during the creation of the die of which this image is one.
 The engraving was used on the high value stamps 2/6, 5/-, 10/- and £1.

 The Collections feature these rarities which demonstrate international scope: